Chevrolet Chevette

 The Chevrolet Chevette is a front-engine, rear-drive subcompact manufactured and marketed by Chevrolet for model years 1976–1987 as a three-door or five-door hatchback.
-Introduced in September 1975, the Chevette superseded the Vega as Chevrolet's entry-level subcompact, and sold 2.8 million units over 12 years.
-The Chevette was the best-selling small car in the U.S. for model years 1979 and 1980.
+Introduced in North America in September 1975, the Chevette superseded the Vega as Chevrolet's entry-level subcompact.

+Production reached 2.8 million over 12 years, and the Chevette was the best-selling small car in the U.S. for model years 1979-1980.
+It was the first American car built to metric measurements, and also the first American car to feature a diagnostic plug for pinpointing service issues.

+Overview

-The Chevette employed General Motors' global T platform.
-Worldwide, GM manufactured and marketed more than 7 million T-cars – rebadged variants using the T platform – including the Pontiac Acadian in Canada, Pontiac T1000/1000 in the United States (1981–1987), K-180 in Argentina, Vauxhall Chevette, Opel Kadett, Isuzu Gemini, Holden Gemini, and as a coupe utility (pickup), the Chevy 500.
-A T-car variant remained in production in South America through 1998.
+The Chevette used General Motors' global rear-drive T platform which was co-developed by Opel and Isuzu in 1973.
+The first to use the T platform was the Brazilian Chevrolet Chevette released in 1973.
+Six months later the Opel Kadett C was released in Europe.
+Worldwide, GM manufactured and marketed more than 7 million T-cars – either as rebadged models or locally-built versions in different countries.
+T-platform variants were marketed internationally as the Pontiac Acadian in Canada; Pontiac T1000/1000 in the United States (1981–1987); K-180 in Argentina; Vauxhall Chevette in the United Kingdom, Austria, France, Germany, New Zealand, Sweden, and Uruguay; Opel Kadett C in Germany; Isuzu Gemini in Japan, Holden Gemini in Australia; AYMESA Cóndor in Ecuador (from 1978); Saehan Gemini and Daewoo Maepsy in South Korea; and as a coupe utility (pickup), the Chevy (or GMC) 500 in Brazil and South America.
+A T-platform variant remained in production in South America through 1998.

-Introduced on a full-color nationwide campaign in 140–150 of the country's largest daily papers, the New York Times said the "little American car holds its own with the foreigners."
-Looking back on the Chevette in 2011, the same publication called the Chevette "haphazardly made, sparsely trimmed and underpowered."
+Introduced with a full-color nationwide campaign in 140–150 of the country's largest daily papers, the New York Times said the "little American car holds its own with the foreigners."

+Marketed as "Chevrolet’s New Kind of American Car," the Chevette was of a conventional design: featuring unibody construction, rear-drive and a live rear axle.
+Looking back on the Chevette in 2011, the New York Times called the Chevette "haphazardly made, sparsely trimmed and underpowered."
 Consumer Guide described the Chevette as “unimaginative to an extreme.”